Container Gardening with Salad Greens

 With the right materials and a little know-how, you're just weeks away from fresh, homegrown salad greens at your fingertips.
 Learn how to grow salad greens in a container garden-both indoors and out, plus how to care for your salad container garden.
 Get answers to your container garden questions in our FAQ section, and learn what types of salad to grow in a container.
 Plus, see delicious salad recipes to help you enjoy your bounty.

 Drainage is essential, so select a pot with holes in the bottom.
+If the container does not have drainage holes, drill several into the bottom.
 Plastic, glazed or metal is preferable to terra-cotta, which pulls away moisture and causes soil to dry out faster.
 Salad greens do not have deep roots, so a medium-size vessel will do.
 If reusing an old container, wash it thoroughly prior to planting.

 Fill your container with an organic soilless potting mix, as regular potting soil is too dense and will prevent roots from spreading properly.